mainnote/groupJS/README.md

     ```

 4. for debug purpose, you may want to access object itself.
 There is an attribute "thisObj" to return object itself.

     ```javascript
     newObjCmd('thisObj'); //return newObj
     ```

+5. `obj.parentNames` - Array to keep all inherited object's name.

 ##### Group

 1. `group.join(<member>)` - join a memeber into this group

     ```javascript
     //create a member
     var newObj = Grp.obj.create('newObj');